vculibraries/alma-primo-customizations/alma-primo-bookplates.md

 `lds08` is `$a` wrapped in an HTML `<a href="#">` tag.
 Then we put this field in the third line of the brief display view.

 ```
-<a href="#bookplates">In recognition of Dr. John S. Mahoney, Jr. for his leadership and service with the VCU Friends of the Library </a>
+<a href="#">In recognition of Dr. John S. Mahoney, Jr. for his leadership and service with the VCU Friends of the Library </a>
 ```

 That HTML tag is used trigger the javascript that makes the bookplates display.